ansys/pydpf-post/docs/source/contributing.rst

 Finally, please take a look at our `Code of Conduct <https://github.com/pyansys/DPF-Post/blob/master/CODE_OF_CONDUCT.md>`_

-Contributing to DPF-Post through GitHub
+Contributing to PyDPF-Post through GitHub
 ---------------------------------------
-To submit new code to DPF-Post, first fork the `DPF-Post GitHub Repo
+To submit new code to DPF-Post, first fork the `PyDPF-Post GitHub Repo
 <https://github.com/pyansys/DPF-Post>`_ and then clone the forked
 repository to your computer.
 Next, create a new branch based on the `Branch Naming Conventions Section <#branch-naming-conventions>`__ in